lowie1803/battleship-cpsc210/README.md

 - I included a type hierachy in my code.
 In package src/main/model/players.
-The superclass "Player" is inherited by "HumanPlayer", "RandomizedBot" and "SmartBot" (also "UITestPlayer", but it is not used in main code).
+The superclass "Player" is inherited by "HumanPlayer", "RandomizedBot" and "SmartBot" (also "UITestPlayer", but it is not used in main code and is deleted).
 Each subclass represents a type of player is chosen into the game after user has chosen a game mode.
 Specifically: if you choose 1 Player Easy, it will be HumanPlayer vs RandomizedBot, if you choose Hard, it will be HumanPlayer vs SmartBot, and if you choose 2 players, it will be HumanPlayer vs HumanPlayer.

 Phase 4: Task 3:

 Problem 1: Most Panels have too similar code.
-I added BattleshipPanel to lessen the amount of coupling.
+I added BattleshipPanel and MenuPanel to lessen the amount of coupling.

+Problem 2: Some codes in model lacks comments on method to show what is going on.
+I added them

+The UML Class Diagram I designed is at data/UML_Design_Diagram.png